johsteffens/About-Me/README.md

 **A: It carries signs of a bad religion.**

 **Q:** That is an unexpected association.
 Please explain? <br>
-**A: Software patents obfuscate with pointless jargon.
+**A: Many software patents obfuscate with pointless jargon.
 It keeps the innocent in constant fear to infringe on things, which they themselves would rather consider trivial and obvious.**

 **Q:** Oh dear, I sense irony slipping into ranting.
 Did I touch a soar nerve? <br>
 **A: Well, kind of.
 Sorry.**